 - Traumatic brain injuries, spinal injuries and neurological disorders resulting from injuries to the head or face.

-- Broken or shattered bones which often require multiple surgeries and extensive therapy to treat and recover from.
+- Broken or shattered bones which often require multiple surgeries and extensive therapy to treat for a full recovery.

 - Temporary or permanent paralysis.
-The cost of living with paralysis is great and victims’ families should not need to endure an additional financial burden while taking care of their loved ones.
+The cost of living with paralysis is high, and victims’ families should not need to endure an additional financial burden while taking care of their loved ones.

 - Wrongful death.
 When the victim dies from his or her injuries, the family may be able to receive compensation representative of the income he or she provided to the family as well as the emotional loss the family has endured.